Source of the Nile (board game): Publication history

 Source of the Nile was created by Ross Maker and David Wesely, and published by Discovery Games in 1978.
-Later the same year, Discovery released an expansion to the game titled Source of the Nile: Tributary.
+Later the same year, Discovery Games released an expansion to the game titled Source of the Nile: Tributary.

 After the game won two Charles S. Roberts Awards, Avalon Hill acquired the game and revised the rules, replacing die rolls and charts with a deck of Chance cards, believing that this greatly improved the playability of the game.
 The original charts and rules were moved to an appendix in the rulebook.
 Avalon Hill released the new edition with cover art by Dale Sheaffer in 1979.

 In 2003, Maker and Wesely reacquired the game rights and released a 25th anniversary edition of the game.

 Reception

 In the November 1978 edition of Dragon (Issue 20), Gary Gygax called it a complex but "most enjoyable game".

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented "This is not strictly a wargame: there are no battles.
 However, it is a historical simulation and one of the best in years.
 Each game is different, and the feel of the game depends wholly on the players, who battle not the other players but themselves and the elements."
 Freeman gave this game an Overall Evaluation of "Very Good", concluding, "It's a great deal of fun to play, and as a bonus it provides plenty of insight into a fascinating era."